Learning Model-Based Sparsity via Projected Gradient Descent: Problem Statement and Algorithm

 where $f:\st{H}\mapsto\mathbb{R}$ is a cost function with $\st{H}$ being a $p$-dimensional real Hilbert space, and $\st{M}\left(\st{C}_{k}\right)$ a given sparsity model described by Def. \ref{def:Model}. \begin{rem} In the context of statistical estimation, the cost function $f\left(\cdot\right)$ is usually the empirical loss associated with some observations generated by an underlying true parameter $\vcg{\uptheta}^{\star}$.
 In these problems, it is more desired to estimate $\vcg{\uptheta}^{\star}$ as it describes the data.
-The analysis presented in this paper allows evaluating the approximation error of the proposed algorithm with respect to any parameter vector in the considered sparsity model including $\widehat{\vcg{\uptheta}}$ and $\vcg{\uptheta}^{\star}$.
-However, the approximation error with respect to the statistical truth $\vcg{\uptheta}^{\star}$ can be simplified and interpreted to a greater extent.
-We elaborate more on this in Section \ref{sec:Main}. \end{rem} To approximate a solution $\widehat{\vcg{\uptheta}}$ to (\ref{eq:ModelConsOpt}) we use a \emph{projected gradient descent} method summarized in Alg. \ref{alg:GDMS}.
-The only difference between Alg. \ref{alg:GDMS} and standard projected gradient descent methods studied in convex optimization literature is that the projection, in line \ref{lin:Proj}, is performed onto the generally non-convex set $\st{M}\left(\st{C}_{k}\right)$.
+The analysis presented in this paper allows evaluating the approximation error of the proposed algorithm with respect to any parameter vector in the considered sparsity model including any solution $\widehat{\vcg{\uptheta}}$ to (\ref{eq:ModelConsOpt}) as well as the statistical truth $\vcg{\uptheta}^{\star}$.
+However, the approximation error with respect to $\vcg{\uptheta}^{\star}$ can be simplified and interpreted to a greater extent.
+We elaborate more on this in Section \ref{sec:Main}. \end{rem} To approximate a solution $\widehat{\vcg{\uptheta}}$ to (\ref{eq:ModelConsOpt}) we use a \emph{projected gradient descent} method summarized in Algorithm \ref{alg:GDMS}.
+The only difference between Algorithm \ref{alg:GDMS} and standard projected gradient descent methods studied in convex optimization literature is that the projection, in line \ref{lin:Proj}, is performed onto the generally non-convex set $\st{M}\left(\st{C}_{k}\right)$.
 The projection operator $\mathrm{P}_{\st{C}_{k},r}:\st{H}\mapsto\st{H}$ at any given point $\vcg{\uptheta}_{0}\in\st{H}$ is defined as a solution to

 { }

 \begin{rem} One may also question the necessity of the constraint $\norm{\vcg{\uptheta}}\leq r$ in (\ref{eq:Proj}).
 As discussed later in Section \ref{sec:Example}, in statistical estimation problems where the cost function is not quadratic the sufficient condition we rely on cannot be guaranteed to hold unless the iterates and the true parameter lie in a bounded set.
 This shortcoming is typical for convergence proofs that use similar types of conditions (cf. \cite{bunea_honest_2008,negahban_unified_2009,agarwal_fast_2010,kakade_learning_2010}).
 Finally, the exact projection onto the sparsity model $\st{M}\left(\st{C}_{k}\right)$ might not be tractable.